supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 In this task, you will create a detection for *Attack 2* on the host with the Security Events connector and Sysmon installed.

-1. Select **Logs** from the General section of the Microsoft Sentinel portal.
+1. Go to https://aka.ms/lademo in your browser.
+Log in with the ODL_User_Id Administrator credentials.

 2. First, you need to see where the data is stored.
 Since you just performed the attacks.